opennode/waldur-core/docs/api/resources.rst

   /api/<resource_endpoint>/?actual_sla=90&period=2016-02

+- Warning!
+If resource does not have SLA attached to it, it is not included in ordered response.
-- Example query for ordering list of resources by actual SLA:
+  Example query for ordering list of resources by actual SLA:

   /api/<resource_endpoint>/?o=actual_sla&period=2016-02

-Also you may filter or order resources by monitoring item.

-- Example query for filtering list of resources by installation state:

-  /api/<resource_endpoint>/?monitoring__installation_state=1

-- Example query for ordering list of resources by installation state:

-  /api/<resource_endpoint>/?o=monitoring__installation_state

 SLA periods
 ^^^^^^^^^^^